• Skip to primary navigation

 A collage of images showing a variety of traditional Swedish desserts.

-Although these recipes are part of the traditional Swedish desserts and pastries, most can also be served as snacks or even breakfast.
+Although these recipes are part of the traditional Swedish desserts and pastries, most, like Swedish cinnamon buns and cardamom cake, can also be served as snacks or even breakfast.

 Coffee, tea, wine, or glögg (for the holidays) — these are all excellent beverages that you can serve with any of these Swedish desserts.